MattDodsonEnglish/docs/readme.md

 To add a new language, follow these steps.

 1. Create a new file in the theme's `locales` folder with the language [ISO Code](https://www.w3schools.com/tags/ref_language_codes.asp) code.
 So, if the new language is Arabic, the new file name will be `ar.json`.
-2. Copy the `en.json` file content into your new file and start to translate as shown in the following section.
+2. Copy the `en.json` file content into your new file and start to translate, as shown in the following section.
 3. Go to **Admin > General > PUBLICATION INFO > Publication Language** and enter the language code (`ar` in this example).

 ---